Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 “I’m a non-law student, when should I apply?”

-If you’re a non-law student who is intrigued by a legal career, aim to secure a vacation scheme in the final year of your degree.
+If you’re a non-law student who’s intrigued by a legal career, aim to secure a vacation scheme in the final year of your degree.
 This will involve making applications in the summer before you start your final year and into the autumn term of your non-law degree.
 Some firms run winter vacation schemes that are designed specifically for non-law students, so make sure you conduct some research to find the best scheme, and firm, for you.

 Not ready to make vacation scheme applications?